 This particular piece of legislation will play a pioneering role in the forthcoming regulation of DLT/blockchain within Andorra.

-Likewise, it has been incorporated into the Andorran legal framework, the 5 Directive, on the prevention of the use of the financial system for the purposes of money laundering or financing terrorism, which includes providers engaged in exchange services between virtual currencies and fiat currencies as well as custodian wallet providers as new obliged entities.
+Likewise, the 5th Anti-Money Laundering Directive has been incorporated into the Andorran legal framework, which covers providers engaged in exchange services between virtual currencies and fiat currencies as well as custodian wallet providers.

 2.3 Compensation Models